pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 `-r` stands for repository.
 In this case because you are publishing to TestPyPI you will use `-r test`.
 Hatch will then ask for a username and credentials.

 - Add the word `__token__` for your username.
-This tells test PyPI that you are using a token value rather than a username.
+This tells TestPyPI that you are using a token value rather than a username.
 - Paste your TestPyPI token value in at the `Enter your credentials` prompt:

 ```bash